CloudWalker: Random walks for 3D point cloud shape analysis: Introduction

 \section{Introduction}

 Three dimensional data acquired by sensors provides rich geometric information.
-Various formats are used to represent this data, including multi-view images, volumetric grids, meshes, implicit functions and point clouds \cite{guo2020deep, forsyth2011computer, marschner2018fundamentals}.
+Various formats are used to represent this data, including meshes, volumetric grids, multi-view images, implicit functions and point clouds \cite{guo2020deep, forsyth2011computer, marschner2018fundamentals}.
 Our focus is on point cloud representation, which is a sampling of a continuous surface.
 It is often the rawest form of data obtained by modern 3D scanners.

 Point clouds manage to preserve the original geometric information in 3D space without the need of discretization.
 However, there are challenges associated with this representation, particularly in the context of deep learning approaches.
-These include the lack of connectivity information, the lack of structure and order, the varied number of points, and corruptions in the form of noise, incompleteness, and density variations.
+These include the lack of connectivity information, structure and order, the varied number of points, and corruptions such as noise, incompleteness, and density variations.
 An additional difficulty is the lack of large-scale datasets.

 Several approaches have been recently proposed for point cloud deep learning.
-Point-wise {\em Multilayer perceptron (MLP)} methods explored global/local structures to enhance feature learning and overcome the permutation variance (order) using a symmetric function~\cite{qi2017pointnet,qi2017pointnet++,zaheer2017deep} .
-Others propose convolutional-based methods, which can be divided into continuous~\cite{thomas2019kpconv, xu2018spidercnn, liu2019relation,wu2019pointconv,liu2019densepoint} and discrete~\cite{li2018pointcnn, rao2019spherical}.
+Point-wise {\em Multilayer perceptron (MLP)} methods explore global/local structures to enhance feature learning and overcome the permutation variance (order) using a symmetric function~\cite{qi2017pointnet,qi2017pointnet++,zaheer2017deep} .
+Others propose convolutional based methods, which can be divided into continuous~\cite{thomas2019kpconv, xu2018spidercnn, liu2019relation,wu2019pointconv,liu2019densepoint} and discrete~\cite{li2018pointcnn, rao2019spherical}.
 These methods overcome some of the structural challenges using local connectivity information.
-Some works consider each point as a vertex of the graph, by adding edges that connect points, and apply graph networks~\cite{simonovsky2017dynamic}.
-Finally, others are constructed based on different hierarchical data structures (\eg, Octree and KD-tree)~\cite{lei2019octree,klokov2017escape}.
+Some works consider each point as a vertex of the graph, by adding edges that connect points, and apply graph networks~\cite{simonovsky2017dynamic}, while others construct a hierarchical data structures ({\em e.g.}, Octree and KD-tree)~\cite{lei2019octree,klokov2017escape}.
 While all of the above works handle the challenges of lack of structure and order, none has shown to be as effective as CNNs are for images.
 Therefore, the challenge of learning a representation for point clouds remains an active field of research.